petsy/GoGrinder/README.md

 ## make the code testable
 Once the API of GoGrinder was drafted I started writing tests.
-Testing in golang takes a little bit more attention.
-Workaounds for bad design like mocking and monkey-patching are not readly available as they are in other dynamic languages.
+Testing in golang takes a little bit more attention than usual.
+Workaounds for bad design like mocking and monkey-patching are not readly available in Go as they are in other dynamic languages.

+Due to my professional emphasis on testing I put a lot of attention on testing.
+Focus on testing fueled my learning process of the language itself.

 ### Using Interfaces
 http://nathanleclaire.com/blog/2015/10/10/interfaces-and-composition-for-effective-unit-testing-in-golang/